LEED® by USGBC

 And there is a European database with products showing compliance with LEED or DGNB criteria.
 This database is not comprehensive but it can show you a selection of relevant products.

-Contact to VOC Testing Laboratories
+Contact VOC Testing Laboratories

 Please see here contact information of Eurofins VOC testing laboratories in Europe, China and Japan:

 Note: "U.S. Green Building Council", "USGBC", "LEED" and related logos are trademarks owned by the U.S. Green Building Council and used by permission.